Best Native Plant Apps for Texas (2026)

 6. General Landscape Design Apps (iScape, Yardzen, etc.)

-Best for: Full landscape visualization with hardscaping, patios, fences, and mixed planting.
+Best for: Full landscape visualization with hardscaping, patios, fences, and mixed planting, or a done-for-you professional design.

 What they don't do: They're not native-plant-focused.
 Their plant databases mix natives with ornamentals, non-natives, and invasives, so you're on your own figuring out what's actually native to your Texas ecoregion.
 No HOA-specific features.
 No pet safety filters.
 No rebate information.
 If your primary goal is a native pollinator garden, these tools add complexity you don't need.